 Steampunk was my original inspiration as the genre resonated with my diverse skill set and the new versus old dynamic resonated as my background which includes antiques as well as high technology.
 Usually steampunk devices are repurposed assemblages, and some include lights, clocks and motion to a lesser degree.
 The best pieces in this aesthetic style are certainly art, but the community has collectively decided to name Steampunk Artists, as “Makers”.
 Some award winning steampunk creations have fantastical back stories, and often have a constructivist feel as a mythical machine such as in the Wormhole Navigation Unit.
 Later, as I wished to expand my palate with chrome and steel I have expanded beyond the victorian age into which some call “Dieselpunk”.

 One small breakthrough of Steampunk into the mainstream art world, was the special exhibition of Steampunk Assemblages at the Oxford Museum in 2009-2010, which collected many of the most noted Steampunk artists in one international exhibition.

-Some people have asked me why they don't see more creations like mine and my answer is that they are very difficult to build because they require expertise in many disciplines, all on the same piece, ranging from the intangible of creativity to the practical arts of metal working, electronics and fine woodworking.
+Some have asked me why they don't see more creations like mine and my answer is that they are very difficult to build because they require expertise in many disciplines, ranging from the intangible of creativity to the practical arts of metal working, electronics and fine woodworking.
 I am fortunate to have learned those skills, usually by necessity.
 These devices also require many weeks of time to build.
 Then there is the need to figure out how to make parts work and fit together that were never made to do so.
-Just figuring out how to replace batteries with hard-wired voltage on a plasma display is harder than it may look and making a small, solid state Jacob's Ladder took three months of experiments.

 Best of Show Steamathon, Las Vegas, 2016